cseanburns/geo-titles/manuscript/title-manuscript.md

 Overall, their study suggests a geographical bias in the CHI literature to normalize findings based on Western populations and to exoticize findings based on non-Western populations.
+These findings, however,
+could be the result of researchers at or from
+Western nations conducting research on non-western populations, and may say little about how researchers use place names in titles when studying populations within their own nations.

 Like @kou_politics_2018,
-we are interested how authors use geographic names in titles.
+we are interested in how authors use geographic names in titles.
 However, @kou_politics_2018 apply a simple binary classification of countries into Western and non-Western countries based on work by @huntington_clash_2011.
-In accordance with @burns_language_2017, we use the Human Development Index (HDI) [@united_nations_human_2023], an index that measures a nation's level of health, education, and standard of living, to identify patterns in how countries are named in paper titles.
+In accordance with @burns_language_2017, we use the Human Development Index (HDI) [@united_nations_human_2023], a compound index that measures a nation's level of health, education, and standard of living, in order to identify more nuanced patterns in how countries are named in paper titles.
-We believe this offers a more nuanced view of the data.
 Based on this, we ask the following questions:

 RQ1: Does the inclusion of geographical names in the titles